johnbrowe/cookie/README.md

 # cookie
-This is a small cookie module with som small function's
+This is a small cookie module with some small function's.

+At the moment there are 4 functions:
+* get
+* set
+* clear
+* wait